Information Transfer Rate in BCIs: Towards Tightly Integrated Symbiosis: Methods

 \subsection{Deficiencies and Workarounds}

 Some of the major deficiencies of the conventional ITR definition have already been articulated in \cite{yuan2013}.
-One of these deficiencies is the assumption that the source has uniform distribution.
-However, this assumption is not necessarily true and optimal.
+One of these deficiencies is the assumption that the input (the stimuli) has uniform distribution of $M$ input symbols.
+However, this assumption is not necessarily true and optimal in realistic settings.
 For instance, in a speller application, the characters of the English alphabet are not necessarily used equally frequently in everyday language and hence in an online experiment, some of the characters would naturally be intended to spell more often.
 In addition, transition probabilities of the underlying channel are not necessarily symmetric and stationary \cite{williams2018}.
-In an SSVEP-based BCI, the distinguishability of the two targets depends on the frequency and phase selections or even spatial distance in which these targets are presented to the subjects.
+In an SSVEP-based BCI, the ability to distinguish between two targets is determined by factors such as the frequency and phase selections, as well as the spatial distance at which these targets are presented to the subjects.
 Therefore, the assumption $p_{i,j}=\frac{1-p}{M-1}$ for all $i,j$ satisfying $i\not=j$ (i.e., equal probability transitions to all non-target classes) is not necessarily totally accurate.